gummiboll/forgetful/README.md

 forgetful creates ~/.forgetful/forgetful.db (sqllite3) on the first run.
 Editor defaults to `vim` if $EDITOR is not set.

 # Usage
 `forgetful add (or 'a' for short) <note name>` - opens a editor with a blank note.
 If the flag `-t` is used the note is marked as temporary and will expire in 24 hours.
+If the -p flag is set, create a note with contents from clipboard.

 `forgetful edit (or 'e' for short) <note name>` - opens a editor with specified note.